catsn3k/greentan/README.md

 Usability:
 --------------------------
-`.green`  ==  Adds user to the role, "Green" => If the user has the Newfag role, it is quickly removed as the user will no longer have access to the #self-assign chat
+`.green`  ==  Adds user to the role => Green

 Background:
 --------------------------

 `greentan` does more than just self assigning roles, she actually adds the, "Newfag" role to new members

-Members with this role will have access to the #self-assign chat and will have the choice between two roles == Green or Blue
+Members with this role will have access to the #self-assign chat and will have the choice between two roles: Green or Blue

+-Rockmaster